chav-ngvyen/590-CN490/HW5.0/README.md

-# Holmes, Poirot or Lupin?
+# Doyle, Christie or LeBlanc?
-## A deep learning approach to Natural Language Processing and Authorship Detection

-I train a neural network to determine whether a chunk of text was written by Arthur Conan Doyle, Agatha Christie and Maurice LeBlanc.
+Train a neural network to determine whether a chunk of text was written by Arthur Conan Doyle, Agatha Christie and Maurice LeBlanc.
 I test the neural net on parts of Holmes/ Poirot/ Lupin stories not in the training set to determine if it can tell the three authors apart from a short chunk of text.
-Afterwards, I test the model on texts written by the authors about different characters/ settings (The Lost World - Doyle, for example) to see if it can determine the ``penmanship'' of the authors when they write about other characters/ topics.
+After this works, I plan to test the model on texts written by the authors about different characters/ settings (The Lost World - Doyle, for example) to see if it can determine the ``penmanship'' of the authors when they write about other characters/ topics.

 ## HOW TO RUN:
 Step 1: Change hyperparameters in config.py; save it